KendallP4299/TEPlus-Complement-Creator/README.md

 Also check out Frektip's Planet Minecraft Page for the Original TE+ Renewed Datapack!
 Without his help, none of this would be possible!**_

 https://www.planetminecraft.com/data-pack/technical-enchant-for-1-17/

+_All Rights Reserved.
+Do Not Claim As Your Own._